kvokka/activevalidation/README.md

 ## Overview

-The gem allows to store validations for different versions of the records.
+This is the add-on for ActiveModel validations.
+The gem allows to store `ActiveModel` validations in some backend, like DB.
-Validation versions are stored in the selected plugin (for example DB, but it is possible to save it in any sort of storage).
-Each record belongs to `ActiveValidation::Manifest` which holds general information about the validation, including `name`, `version` and `id`.
+Each record with `ActiveValidation` belongs to `ActiveValidation::Manifest` which holds general information about the validation, including `name`, `version` and `id`.
 Assumed, that `ActiveValidation::Manifest`'s with the same version are compatible and share